Tricky editing made us appear to say things contrary to what we actually said.

 This is a critical lie about climate change.
 On the one hand the ABC squashed the truth in its editing, while on the other it propagated the lie in its studio.
 See the look on Nick's face (below) as England says his piece—he knows what is going on but is powerless to stop it.
 Tony Jones and Matthew England owe Nick Minchin an apology.

 (England later tried to defend himself by saying "the projected warming at the start of the century will be slower than the more rapid climb at the end of the Century".
-No, see the IPCC’s Figure 8 quoted above—it shows a straight temperature rise from 2000 to 2100, not much steeper than 1990 to 2000—or simply divide the 1°C by 2025 by 3.5 decades, for a projected average warming of 0.286°C per decade from 1990 to 2025.
+No, see the IPCC’s Figure 8 quoted above—it shows a linear warming from 2000 to 2100, not much steeper than 1990 to 2000—or simply divide the 1°C by 2025 by 3.5 decades, for a projected average warming of 0.286°C per decade from 1990 to 2025.
 Not enough of a curve there to excuse England’s “very accurately”.
 He then tries to muddy the water by noting that the UAH temperature record is of tropospheric temperatures.
 But UAH is near-uniformly regarded as effectively measuring surface warming (or underestimates it slightly because the air above the surface warms even faster than the surface), and anyway the second graph above shows the HadCrut surface thermometers warmed even more slowly.
 Notice England’s resort to intimidating complexity, forcing us to try everyone’s patience by now answering each of his blustery points?
 Typical of this debate.)

 The ABC broadcast bore little resemblance to what happened, and more to Soviet-style propaganda.
 The editors went to great trouble to rearrange sentences and images to create the impression that skeptics couldn’t make a decent argument and had little thought behind their case.
 It allowed commentators to declare the bloggers had nothing much of value—just kitchen “science”.
 Look at the evidence below, and judge for yourself.